Mitral Valve Prolapse

 Key points about mitral valve prolapse

-Mitral valve prolapse (MVP) is the bulging (prolapse) of one or both of the mitral
+Mitral valve prolapse (MVP) is the bulging (prolapse) of 1 or both of the mitral valve

-valve flaps into the left atrium during the contraction of the heart.
-One or both
+flaps into the left atrium during the contraction of the heart.
+One or both of the

 Some things that may increase the risk of MVP include Graves disease, certain connective